-Under the Coronavirus regulations non-essential shops will be opening from 22nd June.
-Subject to a continuing fall in the virus rates, day visitors will be welcome after 6th July and self-contained accommodation will open from 13th July.
+Under the Coronavirus regulations travel restrictions have been removed, shops and self-contained accommodation can open.
+Cafes, restaurants and pubs can serve in outdoor areas and for Take Away.
 Please contact individual businesses to find out when they will be open.
-At this time cafes, restaurants and pubs are still closed.
-Take Aways are available.
-A full list of Barmouth businesses and their opening times is being constantly updated.
+A full list of Barmouth businesses and their opening times is available and being constantly updated.

 Barmouth, where the Mountains meet the Sea has been welcoming visitors for over 150 years.
 Now we want to welcome you to discover the area, the people, the scenery and to relax, chill out and rediscover yourself.

 The sunsets are amazing.
 The town is on the west coast of Wales, looking out onto Cardigan Bay, in the southern part of Snowdonia.
 So if you are looking for the outdoors - walking, cycling, paddleboarding, kayaking, paddling in the sea or building sandcastles then Barmouth is the perfect centre.